SilvaScenes: Tree Detection and Species Classification from Under-Canopy Images in Natural Forests: Related work

-\mbox{Research} that simultaneously addresses both tree segmentation and taxonomic classification is limited. \citet{yang_urban_2023} created the Tree Dataset of Urban Street (TDoUS), which includes classification and segmentation of trees and their components, such as trunks, crowns, and fruits.
-A total of 29 species are presented in the trunk segmentation images.
-However, visibility in urban streets is high, obstruction is minimal, and resource competition between trees is nonexistent.
-This dataset therefore poorly translates to natural forests, which develop with minimal human intervention \cite{forrester_spatial_2014}, thus exhibiting dense clutter, severe occlusion, and low-light conditions.
-In natural forests, \citet{gade_finnwoodlands_2023} created FinnWoodlands, a dataset for semantic, instance, and panoptic segmentation from snowy trails, with a total of \num{2562} annotated trees.
-Notably, the authors classify three tree genera, but do not distinguish between species.
-In addition, snowy environments have high visual contrast and low vegetation occlusion, making segmentation easier.
-Closer to our work, \citet{liu_classification_2019} proposed a dataset for tree species instance segmentation and stock volume estimation.
-However, this dataset only includes four visually distinct species.
-As a result, current datasets are unrepresentative of natural forests and their rich diversity of species.
+Research that simultaneously addresses both tree detection and taxonomic classification in under-canopy settings is limited. \citet{yang_urban_2023} created the Tree Dataset of Urban Street (TDoUS), which includes classification and segmentation of trees and their components, such as trunks, crowns, and fruits.
+A total of 29 species are presented in the trunk images taken across ten cities in China.
+However, visibility on urban streets is high, obstruction is minimal, and resource competition among trees is nonexistent.
+This dataset therefore poorly translates to natural forests, which develop with minimal human intervention \cite{forrester_spatial_2014}.
+In natural forests, \citet{gade_finnwoodlands_2023} created FinnWoodlands, a dataset for semantic, instance, and panoptic segmentation from snowy trails in Finland, with a total of \num{2562} annotated trees across 300 images.
+Importantly, the authors classify three tree genera, but do not distinguish between species.
+In addition, snowy environments have high visual contrast and low vegetation occlusion, which can ease segmentation and classification.
+As a result, current datasets are insufficient for benchmarking image-based instance segmentation of tree species in high-diversity, natural forests.
+We present a comparison with existing under-canopy image datasets in \cref{tab:dataset_comparison}.
+While previous datasets lack species labels or are limited to classifying single trees, \silva{} is the first dataset to offer densely annotated images and high-quality instance segmentation masks for precise detection and fine-grained species classification of trees in natural forests.